Buying Guide Pink & Purple Glass Splashbacks

 Starting with pink, there are hundred of shade variations to choose from across all Branded Paint Ranges.
 Cerise and Raspberry shades look incredible in glass splashbacks, no matter what the kitchen design is.
-The above Little Greene Mischief glass splashback was fitted entirely by the homeowner using our comprehensive Measuring & Fitting Guides.
+The above Little Greene Mischief glass splashback was fitted entirely by the homeowner using our comprehensive guide on how to Measure & Fit Glass Splashbacks.

 This splashback is RAL 4003 and showcases the benefits of good under cupboard lighting.
-A light worktop helps reflect light on to the glass splashback and around the room.
+A light worktop helps reflect light on to the pink glass splashbacks and around the room.

 Dulux Deep Garnet glass splashback adding Drama with Mink Gloss units and pale work surfaces.
 Choosing a deep shade like this can mean taking a risk, however we recommend that you buy a tester pot before ordering a splashback.
 Paint your walls where your splashback will be fitted, or a sheet of paper and stick to your wall.
 It’s important to see how the colour looks in different areas, and in different times of the day.